observablehq/framework/docs/reactivity.md

 When code (such as `x + y`) references top-level variables (such as `x` and `y`) defined by other code, the *referencing* code automatically runs _after_ the *defining* code.
 Since code runs independent of its order on the page, you can arrange code however you like.

-Reactivity also allows incremental evaluation of code when values change: only the code blocks that are “downstream” of changed variables run.
+Reactivity also allows incremental evaluation of code when values change: only the code blocks that are downstream of changed variables run.
 This makes interaction and animation more performant because you’re not re-rendering the entire page when state changes.

 To be precise, Framework’s reactivity manifests as: